TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 In some instructions you will read that you need to boot into the stock Android, go to the "Backup & Restore" app, and select a zip file to "activate multi-boot".
 Probably the same effect can be achieved by using `aml_autoscript` and powering up with the reset button pressed ("toothpick method").
 This needs to be verified.

 Note: On some 3rd-party systems you might also see `s905_autoscript`.
-This seems to be something introduced by @150balbes, not something official from Amlogic.
+This seems to be something introduced by @150balbes, not something official from Amlogic or U-Boot.
 Hence it is not covered here.

 ## printenv, getenv, setenv, saveenv